Steve Sims (footballer)

-Steve Sims (born 2 July 1957 in Lincoln, England) is an English former football defender.
+Steve Sims (born 2 July 1957) is an English former football defender.
 He played about half of his professional career at Watford.

 Sims started his career at Leicester City in 1975.
 After 3 seasons, he was transferred to Watford for £175,000 and was the player of the season for 1980/81.
 In 1984, he moved to Notts County and after 2 years with the club he returned to Watford for his second spell.
 After a single season he signed for Aston Villa and then played for Burton Albion.

-Sims remained in the West Midlands after his time at Aston Villa and now works for Asda in Minworth.
+Sims remained in the West Midlands after his time at Aston Villa and retired from working for Asda in Minworth in June 2023.